Questions about Crosslink

 What if validators who see that a long rollback occurred, refuse to vote for it?

 Yep that is allowed.
-The rule is "An honest validator will only vote for a proposal if ..." (not if-and-only-if).
-If an honest validator sees a "good" reason not to vote for a proposal, including reasons based on out-of-band information, they should not.
-The Complementarity argument made in The Argument for Bounded Dynamic Availability and Finality Overrides actually depends on this.
-Obviously, it may affect BFT liveness (and that's okay).
+The rule is “An honest validator will only vote for a proposal if ...” (not if‑and‑only‑if).
+If an honest validator sees a “good” reason not to vote for a proposal, including reasons based on out‑of‑band information, they should not.
+The Complementarity argument made in The Argument for Bounded Availability and Finality Overrides actually depends on this.
+Obviously, it may affect BFT liveness (and that’s okay).

-The only reason why we don't make this part of the voting condition is that it's stateful rule.
-A new validator could come along and wouldn't have the state needed to enforce it.
+The only reason why we don’t make this part of the voting condition is that it’s a stateful rule.
+A new validator could come along and wouldn’t have the state needed to enforce it.
 Perhaps that could be fixed.